andrescorrada/performance-curves/better-ab-tests/README.md

 every day for the last two weeks?
 Doesn't that seem like a good hypothesis to test with an actual A/B test?

+## Limitations

+One limitation of Ghost A/B Testing is that you cannot test internal states that you cannot calculate offline.
+Examples of this in ad-tech would be bidder or pacer settings.
+Ad-servining engines typically do a bad job of saving such internal state.
+Funnily, the business rules dominate the buys, but the ML components get the most documentation of internal state with things like feature values, model score, etc.

+The community solution is that ad-tech engines need to expend money to develop their internal state documentation of all business rules that affect buy decisions.
+Doesn't that sound obvious when you say it out loud?
+Why are ad-engines not saving operator changes that control the way buys are done?
+If they did, they could use Ghost A/B Testing to improve it.

+They could show that the operator was changing the bidder so as to work against campaign KPIs.
+The leanest, most efficient ad-serving engines invest in internal state documentation so they can offload A/B testing from their client's.
+The more internal state documentation you have of everything that affects your buys - the better you will be able to use Ghost A/B Testing to optimize your ad-serving engine.